wp-plugins/wp-mollom/README.txt

 <strong>Important note for developers</strong>

-WP Mollom 2 is currently under development over at <a href="https://github.com/netsensei/WP-mollom">Github</a>.
+WP Mollom 2 is currently under development on <a href="https://github.com/netsensei/WP-mollom">Github</a>.
 You are welcome to clone the repository, test the code and provide feedback.

 Developed by <a href="http://www.colada.be">Colada</a>.